 All sports must comply with mass gathering limits based on the current order.

-Courts and fields will remain open.
+- Courts and fields can still be open open.
 Physical distancing is required.

-- Games and competitions are allowed for low risk sports if played outside and are limited to 10 individuals who are not from the same household.
+- Games and competitions are allowed for low risk sports if the gathering requirements outlined above are followed.
 Low risk sports are those that can be done individually or with physical distancing.

 - Games and competitions are not allowed between teams for medium and high-risk sports.
-However, games and competitions within teams would be allowed, if the events are modified to ensure physical distancing is maintained at all times, are played outside, and are limited to 10 individuals not from the same household.
+However, games and competitions within teams would be allowed, if the events are modified to ensure physical distancing is maintained at all times, and the gathering limits outlined above are followed.

-- Indoor gyms, courts, swimming pools can operate at 50% capacity as long as no scheduled activities are taking place, people are using the facility on their own or with members of their own household, and 6 feet physical distancing is maintained at all times.
+- Indoor gyms, courts, swimming pools can operate at 50% capacity.
+Any scheduled activities are limited to 10 or fewer people who do not live together, with physical distancing and face coverings (face coverings are not required in pools).
+6 feet physical distancing is maintained at all times.

 As a reminder, Public Health Madison & Dane County does not have authority over the UW-Madison campus, including Camp Randall football stadium.

 Please see the Wisconsin Department of Health Services' recommendations for travel within Wisconsin, within the United States, and internationally.

 People at greater risk of severe illness from COVID-19 should continue staying home as much as possible.

 If you are 65 or older, or have an underlying condition that puts you at more risk of COVID-19 complications, you should continue to stay home as much as possible and follow everyday prevention measures.